My light fixture won't turn on

 Electrical

-The answer to 'my light fixture won't turn on' is that there could be several common causes, such as a burned-out bulb, a tripped circuit breaker, or a problem with the wiring or switch.
-Symptoms may include the fixture being completely dark or flickering/dimming.
+The answer to 'my light fixture won't turn on' is that there are several common causes, including a blown fuse or tripped circuit breaker, a faulty light switch, or a problem with the fixture itself.
+Symptoms may include the fixture not lighting up at all or flickering on and off.

 Step-by-Step Guide